cloudevents/spec/discovery.md

 ```
 {
   "id": "[a globally unique UUID]",
+  "discversion": "[discovery entry version number]",
+  "updated": "[the time of this entry's last update]"
   "url": "[unique URL to this service]",
   "name": "[unique name for this services]",
   "description": "[human string]", ?